CS5001-khoury/DocStatsPart1/instructions/README.md

 World
 ```

+> [!TIP]
-Hint: for some functions you are looking at lines, others you are looking at words within each line, so a nested loop may be needed.
+> for some functions you are looking at lines, others you are looking at words within each line, so a nested loop may be needed.

+> [!TIP]
-Hint2: Make use of your three functions you wrote in word_lib.py!
+> Make use of your three functions you wrote in word_lib.py!

 ## Testing
 In general, you always want to test functions individually and then everything working together as a group (called interaction testing).
-You will notice, that in [doc_stats_builder.py](../doc_stats_builder.py) and [word_lib.py](../word_lib.py) there are docstring examples.
+You will notice, that in [doc_stats_builder.py](../src/doc_stats_builder.py) and [word_lib.py](../src/word_lib.py) there are docstring examples.
 These are examples of how the function should work.
 You can use these as a starting point for your testing.
-Also, if you have doctest installed, you can run the doctests in the docstrings just by executing the file.
+Also, if you have doctest installed (which it should be by default), you can run the doctests in the docstrings just by executing the file.
 See the resources for doctest.
 However, the examples are not complete (they don't test edge cases).
 You should add additional examples to the docstrings to help you test your code.

-For testing, you just have to provide documentation that you tested.
-This can be done in two ways:

-1. Write your tests like you have in the past assignments adding the files to the project (for example, you create a file called word_lib_tests.py, and add tests in there).
-2. Update the examples, run doctest, and save the full output to a text file indicating your tests passed.

-Either way, you should submit your tests with your code.
+> [!CAUTION]
+> Don't forget to add edge cases to your docstring examples.

+For testing, you should make sure your docstrings are complete, and run doctests.

 ### Integration Testing
 Integration testing is testing how the functions work together.
 In this case, you can use the doc_stats.py file to test how the functions work together.
 This actually executes the program, which you can run with various examples,and then save the output of the runs to make sure they are working!